-Donors who contribute appreciated securities that have been held for more than one year can claim an income tax deduction for the full market value and also avoid any capital gains tax on the appreciation.
+Donors who contribute appreciated securities that have been held for more than one year can claim an income tax reduction for the full market value and also avoid any capital gains tax on the appreciation.
 Fair market value is calculated using the average of the high and low share price on the date the stock is transferred to the College.
-Securities can be transferred electronically through the donor's broker or certificates can be mailed, along with a signed stock power for each certificate.
+Securities can be transferred electronically through the donor's broker or certificates can be mailed along with a signed stock power for each certificate.
 The certificates and stock powers should be mailed separately.

 Closely Held Stock

-One of the most significant assets of a small business owner is likely to be the value of the company's closely held stock.
+One of the most significant assets of a small business owner is likely the value of the company's closely held stock.
 Closely held stock is most often found in family-run businesses or in private businesses with relatively few stockholders.

 Gifts of mutual fund shares can be donated and the fair market value of the mutual fund is its public redemption price (net asset value) on the valuation date.
-The charitable deduction for a gift of mutual fund shares is 30 percent of adjusted gross income, with a five year carryover.
+The charitable deduction for a gift of mutual fund shares is 30% of adjusted gross income, with a five year carryover.

 Qualified retirement plan assets

 Qualified retirement plans such as IRAs and employee benefit plans can make ideal charitable gifts.
-Donors who contribute gifts from their IRA during lifetime will need to report the distribution and then claim an offsetting charitable income tax deduction.
-The donor is entitled to a charitable deduction for 50 percent of adjusted gross income, with a five year carryover.
+Donors who contribute gifts from their IRA during their lifetime will need to report the distribution and then claim an offsetting charitable income tax deduction.
+The donor is entitled to a charitable deduction for 50% of adjusted gross income, with a five year carryover.
 In addition, a spouse will need to consent to a gift from a donor's IRA.